Ferguson College of Agriculture

 Agricultural sciences and natural resources include broad and diverse professions and do not have a single accrediting society as do some other professions.
 Programs in agricultural education, biochemistry, and molecular biology, biosystems engineering, forest ecology and management, and landscape architecture are accredited by their professional organizations.

 The Bachelor of Science in Agricultural Sciences and Natural Resources degree is offered in the following major fields of study: agribusiness, agricultural communications, agricultural economics, agricultural education, agricultural leadership, agricultural systems technology, animal science, biochemistry and molecular biology, entomology, environmental sciences, food science, horticulture, natural resource ecology and management, and plant and soil sciences.
 The Bachelor of Landscape Architecture is also offered in the Ferguson College of Agriculture.
 The biosystems engineering degree program is jointly administered by the Ferguson College of Agriculture and the College of Engineering, Architecture and Technology (Bachelor of Science in Biosystems Engineering).
 Every major must meet the College/Departmental requirements for the Ferguson College of Agriculture.
 In addition to undergraduate majors, most of the college's departments offer one or more minors.
 The requirements for the minors are available from the department offering the specified minor.
-The college also offers undergraduate certificate programs in equine enterprise management and in food safety.
+The college also offers undergraduate certificate programs in equine enterprise management, food safety, and ethical leadership.

 Graduate study is available in all Ferguson College of Agriculture academic departments and in the multidisciplinary international agriculture and food science programs.
-In addition to the Master of Agriculture and Master of Science degrees that may be obtained through several departments, the Doctor of Philosophy degree (PhD) may be earned in the following areas: agricultural economics, agricultural education, biosystems engineering, animal science, biochemistry and molecular biology, crop science, entomology, food science, plant pathology, soil science, natural resource ecology and management and in horticulture through multidisciplinary programs in crop science, environmental science and plant science.
+In addition to the Master of Agriculture and Master of Science degrees that may be obtained through several departments, the Doctor of Philosophy degree (PhD) may be earned in the following areas: agricultural economics, agricultural education, biosystems engineering, animal science, biochemistry and molecular biology, crop science, entomology, food science, plant pathology, soil science, natural resource ecology and management and in horticulture through multidisciplinary programs in crop science, and plant science.

 High School Preparation and Admission Requirements